 Irene Eizen, an alumna of Temple College of Education and Human Development was honored at Temple University's Gallery of Success during Homecoming Weekend.
 Temple University's Gallery of Success celebrates outstanding professional achievement, inspiring students to their future and bringing honor to the institution.
 A graduate from each of Temple's 17 schools and colleges were honored at the awards ceremony and reception.

-Eizen, BS, '70, MED, '72, EDD, '95, is a three-time Owl, earning her bachelor's, master's and doctoral degrees all from the College of Education.
+Eizen, BS, '70, MED, '72, EDD, '95, is a three-time Owl, earning her bachelor's, master's and doctoral degrees all from the College of Education and Human Development.
 A leader in mathematics education from elementary school to university-level teachings, Eizen has an impressive nearly 50-year-long career.
 Devoted to giving back to her alma mater, Eizen has served as an assistant professor since 2010 and sits on the school's Board of Visitors.

-"We are excited that the University selected Dr. Irene Eizen as our Gallery of Success winner," said Dr. Gregory Anderson, Dean of the College of Education.
+"We are excited that the University selected Dr. Irene Eizen as our Gallery of Success winner," said Dr. Gregory Anderson, Dean of the College of Education and Human Development.
 "Irene is very deserving of this honor and we are proud of her accomplishments," added Anderson.